hsci-r/data-centric-template/README.md

 1. Put this data in `data/input` and have the `Makefile` or equivalent copy it under `data/output`.
 2. Document clearly which parts of `data/output` are not regenerateable.

+If hand-curation of data is necessary, the best practice for this is to employ patch files added to `data/input` that document entries to be amended, what to remove and what to add and so on.
+This way, these patches can be re-applied to new data coming in, while also maintaining a clear record of what has been manually changed, further improving reproducibility and rerunnability.

 If the repository has multiple people experimenting with different things in it that are liable to make the repo a mess (e.g. exploratory analyses), partition both code and data into subdirectories by username, e.g. `code/analysis/jiemakel`, `data/work/jiemakel` and so on, so that each person is free to make a mess only in their subpart of the project, where they'll hopefully remember what's what.

 For analysis repositories, create a common basis that loads/prepares access to a unified common source data set, so that everyone is operating with a shared common version of the data.
 Name this e.g. `code/common_basis.R` and call it from e.g. the analysis notebooks to load the data.